SpielmeisterCom/spellCore/docs/guides/intro_creating_a_system_from_scratch/README.md

 **The view of the gravity system template in SpellEd.**

 As you can see in the input panel the gravity system processes all entities that have a *spell.component.visualObject* and *spell.component.2d.transform* component.
-The associated system implementation is in the script *script/system/gravity*.
+The associated system implementation is located in the script *script/system/gravity*.

 ## Implementing the system